The Official Surfboard Design Guide

 1. Components Of A Surfboard

-Fins – Surfboard fins are the engines that make your board perform.
-They dictate turning radius, hold in a wave’s face, drag vs. speed, and overall performance.
-Typical setups are single fin, twin fin, tri fin (thruster), quad fin, and the rarely seen five-fin setup.
+Fins – Surfboard fins are the engines that make sure your board moves forward.
+They dictate turning radius, drive, hold in a wave’s face, drag vs. speed, and overall performance.
+Typical setups are single fin, twin fin, tri fin (thruster), quad fin, and the rarely seen five-fin setup. (more on surfboard fins)

 Bottom Contour – The surfboard bottom contour contributes to the speed, turning ability, and style of ride.
 A convex bottom, sometimes called a hull, will sit low in the wave, move slowly, and offer the surfer a smooth ride.
-A concave bottom will skip on top of the water, shooting water out the back of the board toward the fins.
+A concave bottom will skip on top of the water, creating lift and shooting water out the back of the board toward the fins.
 This makes for a very fast and maneuverable ride.
-Concave designs will vary.
+Concave designs will vary. (more on bottom contours)

 2. Types Of Surfboards

-Longboardlongboard A Longboard is the most traditional surfboard shape.
-They typically range from 8 feet to 12 feet in length, at least 2.5 inches thick, twenty inches wide and paddle incredibly well.
-A beginner should start on a longboard shape to learn wave selection, paddling technique, and turning basics.
+Longboard – A classic longboard is the most traditional surfboard shape.
+Longboards were what surfers in Malibu, California & Waikiki, Hawaii originally rode in the 1950's & 1960's.
+They typically range from 8 feet to 12 feet in length.
+They are on average at least 2.5 inches thick & twenty inches wide.
+The fact that they are thicker allows them to paddle incredibly well.
+Someone learning to surf should start on a longboard shape to learn wave selection, paddling technique, and turning basics.
 Expert longboarders are the masters of style, surfing in a flowing and visually appealing manner.

 3. Materials Used In Surfboards